 - Applications postmarked the day of the deadline or earlier will be accepted; those with later postmarks cannot be processed.
 Incomplete applications are invalid.

 - Please note: Application materials will not be returned, and no reasons for a decision will be given.

 DAAD will announce its decision approximately eight weeks after the May and November deadlines.
-The decision for the July deadline will be announced later in July.

 If possible all parts of the application form should be electronically generated, typewritten, or otherwise neatly printed.
 Confidential letters of recommendation and official transcripts should be forwarded in sealed envelopes.
 Please do not staple any of the application materials.